China eases restrictions on exports of some coronavirus equipment

 The new ruling applies to products such as coronavirus tests, medical masks, protective suits, infrared thermometers and ventilators.

+Products with overseas approval or registration, after relevant verification by a trade group authorized by the commerce ministry, will be allowed for export, Li Xinqian, an official at China?s commerce ministry, said on Sunday during a media briefing.

-"Tonight's new rule is a revision to (the older rule)," said Zhang Shuwen, the CEO of Liming Bio-products, a biotech firm offering coronavirus tests targeting the overseas market.
-"It's wrong to have a one-size-fits-all policy..."
+Zhang Shuwen, the CEO of Liming Bio-products, a biotech firm offering coronavirus tests targeting the overseas market, said he believes the new rule is a "wise" revision to the previous one.

+"It's wrong to have a one-size-fits-all policy," Zhang said.
 "Each country may have different criteria for medicines and medical devices.
-The priority is to meet the requirement in the countries where the product will be sold, instead of where the product is made," Zhang said.
+The priority is to meet the requirement in the countries where the product will be sold, instead of where the product is made."

-The previous ban vexed medical device firms in the cities of Hangzhou and Shenzhen, who tried to seek help from local governments, Zhang added.
+The previous ban vexed medical device firms in the cities of Hangzhou and Shenzhen, which tried to seek help from local governments, Zhang added.

 Many countries around the world have been scrambling to buy or make enough personal protective equipment for medical staff and care workers at risk of infection, and also tests to trace contagion and identify people who can leave quarantine.

-(Reporting by Roxanne Liu, Shanghai Newsroom and Se Young Lee; Editing by Gareth Jones and Kevin Liffey)
+(Reporting by Roxanne Liu, Shanghai Newsroom and Se Young Lee; Editing by Gareth Jones, Kevin Liffey and Kim Coghill)